Kia Nurse: Senior level

 Nurse played for Canada at the 2015 FIBA Americas Women's Championship, a qualifying event held in Edmonton, Alberta, Canada, in August 2015.
 Canada won the first three games, easily winning first place in the group for a spot in the semifinal against the second-place team in group B, Brazil.
 The semifinal game against Brazil was much closer.
 Canada led by only six points at halftime but gradually expanded the lead to end up with an 83–66 win and a spot in the gold-medal game.
 The gold-medal game was a rematch with Cuba where Canada took home the win, 82–66.
 As the game wound down to the close, the crowd was chanting "Rio", "Rio", "Rio" in recognition of the fact that the win qualifies Canada for the Olympics in Rio in 2016.
 Nurse was the leading scorer for Canada with 20 points, and her overall performance earned her the MVP award for the entire event.

 In 2016, Nurse made her Olympic debut for Team Canada at the Summer Olympics in Rio de Janeiro.
 Canada finished in seventh place.
+Nurse was announced as a member of the 2020 Tokyo Olympic squad on June 29, 2021.
+Canada finished in 9th place overall.